pytest-dev/pytest-xprocess/README.rst

                 """
                 Optional callback used to check process responsiveness after the provided pattern has been matched.
-Returned value must be either True or False, where:
+Returned value must be a boolean, where:

                 True: Process has been sucessfuly started and is ready to answer queries.

-                False: Callback failed during process startup, RuntimeError exception will be raised.
+                False: Callback failed during process startup.

+                This method will be called multiple times to check if the process is ready to answer queries.
+A 'TimeoutError' exception will be raised if the provied 'startup_callback' does not return 'True' before 'timeout' seconds.
                 """
                 sock = socket.socket()
                 sock.connect(("localhost", 6777))